2s3vhbs99o/docker-pg-ms-sql-pgadmin/README.md

 # Postgres SQL, PG Admin and MS SQL

 I use it for virtual environment when I need run Postgres SQL, PG Admin and MS SQL Express.
 In my case I use Ubuntu server 20.04 for docker host.
-Checked in last (7.3.2) [Redos server](https://redos.red-soft.ru/product/downloads/) with Postgres and PostgresPRO.
+Checked in [Redos server](https://redos.red-soft.ru/product/downloads/) 7.3.2 with Postgres and PostgresPRO.

 ## Prerequisites